scott-vincent/instrument-panel/README.md

 # Releases

-Ready-built releases for Windows x64 and Raspberry Pi 4 can be found by clicking on the Releases section on the right of this readme.
+Ready-built releases for Windows x64 and Raspberry Pi 5 (64-bit) can be found by clicking on the Releases section on the right of this readme.
+The newer releases (v2.0.0 and later) will also run fine on a Raspberry Pi 4 (64-bit).

 # Introduction